-- 1. Refuse collection in the Epping Forest District is from the cartilage i.e. the edge of the property (boundary) nearest the road.
-Each Household has two wheelie bins: black for refuse (180 litre standard, or 240 litres for households of 5 or more) a blue 55lt plastic box for glass bottle and jar recycling.
-180 litre green lidded wheelie bin for biodegradable garden waste and food waste.
-Clear sacks for dry recycling (available free of charge from various outlets within the district) Refuse is collected alternate weekly, recyclables on a fortnightly basis and bio waste weekly. - Please note that the refuse and recycling contractor will not take their vehicles onto private roads/drives.
-The developer should inform residents that they will have to move their bins to this point nearest the highway on collection day, and then return them to their property after they have been emptied. - N.B.
+- 1. Refuse collection in the Epping Forest District is from the curtilage i.e. the edge of the property (boundary) nearest the road.
+Each Household has three wheelie bins: black for refuse (180 litre standard, or 240 litres for households of 6 or more) a blue for recycling, 180 litre green lidded wheelie bin for biodegradable garden waste and food waste.
+Refuse and recyclables on a fortnightly basis (refuse one week recycling the next and so on) and bio waste weekly. - Please note that the refuse and recycling contractor will not take their vehicles onto private roads/drives.
+The developer should inform residents that they will have to move their bins to this point nearest the highway on collection day and then return them to their property after they have been emptied. - N.B.
 Elderly or infirm residents may have difficulty with this; Epping Forest District Council does operate an assisted collection for elderly and infirm residents. - 3.
 Provision should be made for adequate storage of refuse and recycling bins on the property.
 Properties without side access to a rear garden (where bins can be stored) should be designed for bin storage at the front of the property preferably in a bin cupboard.